marcusbritanicus/PdfWidget/README.md

 # PdfWidget
 ## A nascent PDF view written based on Qt

+## This project is now archived.
+It is superseded by [QDocumentView](https://gitlab.com/marcusbritanicus/qdocumentview.git) project.
+QDV supports PDF and DjVu file formats as of today, and can easily be extended to support multiple file formats.
+Thank you all for your love and support. :slightly_smiling_face:

 Its very few features are
 - Two render backends: MuPdf and Poppler
 - Encryption support